jasp-stats/jaspReliability/inst/help/reliabilityUniDimBayesian.md

 ### McDonald's omega Estimation
 - Posterior predictive check: Display a graphical check for the fit of the single factor model, in other words for the unidimensionality of the data.
 Answers the question if the posterior single-factor model predicts data similar to the original data set?
+- Fit measures: Display a table with Bayesian fit indices for the single factor model:
+Bayesian LR, B-RMSEA, B-SRMR, B-CFI, B-TLI
+  - p RMSEA/SRMR < .08: probability that the B-RMSEA or the B-SRMR are smaller than a cutoff
+  - p CFI/TLI < .90: probability that the B-CFI or the B-TLI are larger than a cutoff
 - Standardized factor loadings: Display a table with the standardized loadings of the single-factor model
-- Fit measures: Display a table with Bayesian fit indices for the single factor model: Chi^2, BRMSEA, BSRMR, BCFI, BTLI

-### Miscellaneous
 #### Coefficients
 - Unstandardized (the default)
 - Standardized: The use of standardized coefficients is not undisputed in psychometric literature.
 Keep in mind, that the covariance matrix, given the item scales are equal, is more informative about the measurement.
 See:

-Carl F. Falk & Victoria Savalei (2011) The relationship between unstandardized and standardized alpha, true reliability, and the underlying measurement model, Journal of Personality Assessment, 93:5, 445-453, DOI: 10.1080/00223891.2011.594129
+Carl F. Falk & Victoria Savalei (2011) The relationship between unstandardized and standardized alpha, true reliability, and the underlying measurement model, *Journal of Personality Assessment, 93*(5), 445-453. https://doi.org/10.1080/00223891.2011.594129

 Hayashi, K. and Kamata, A. 2005.
-A note on the estimator of the alpha coefficient for standardized variables under normality.
-Psychometrika, 70: 579–586.
+A note on the estimator of the alpha coefficient for standardized variables under normality. *Psychometrika, 70*, 579–586.

 Sun, W., Chou, C. P., Stacy, A. W., Ma, H., Unger, J. and Gallaher, P. 2007.
-SAS and SPSS macros to calculate standardized Cronbach's alpha using the upper bound of the phi coefficient for dichotomous items.
-Behavior Research Methods, 39: 71–81.
+SAS and SPSS macros to calculate standardized Cronbach's alpha using the upper bound of the phi coefficient for dichotomous items. *Behavior Research Methods, 39*, 71–81.

 Moss, J. (2020).
 Please avoid the standardized alpha and the ordinal alpha. https://doi.org/10.31234/osf.io/nvg5d

 Warrens, M.J.
-Some relationships between Cronbach’s alpha and the Spearman-Brown formula.
-Journal of Classification, 32, 127–137 (2015). https://doi.org/10.1007/s00357-015-9168-0
+Some relationships between Cronbach’s alpha and the Spearman-Brown formula. *Journal of Classification, 32*, 127–137 (2015). https://doi.org/10.1007/s00357-015-9168-0

 #### Posterior point estimate
 - Mean (the default)